 9. Turn Off Other Location Settings (iOS 5 and up)

-Use this tip if your iPhone 4S or devices upgraded to iOS 5 are burning through battery life too quickly.
+Use this tip if your iPhone or other devices upgraded to iOS 5 are burning through battery life too quickly.
 It's probably a software bug, so Apple may fix it and this tip may go away, but in the meantime, here it is.

-A number of additional location services introduced in iOS 5 seem to be draining battery too quickly.
+A number of additional location services introduced in iOS 5 seem to be draining too quickly.
 Turn them off and you should regain some battery life.